Editor’s note: This previously published article has been updated as of July 2020 to include important tips related to the coronavirus pandemic.

 - Some of the side effects of treatment are changes in taste and digestion.
 Be prepared for issues including diarrhea, nausea and acid reflux by speaking with your doctor about foods to avoid

-- Terri Ades, RN, MS, ACON, Director of Cancer Information at the American Cancer Society, says low white-cell counts from treatment can make a patient more exposed to food-borne bacteria Find out if food has been well-chilled and not left out too long in the heat
+- Terri Ades, RN, MS, ACON, Director of Cancer Information at the American Cancer Society, says low white-cell counts from treatment can make a patient more exposed to food-borne bacteria.
+Ensure that food has been well-chilled and not left out too long in the heat (important to keep in mind if you are picnicking this summer, or gathering with an appropriately sized group, given pandemic precautions)

-- Since patients on treatment have a higher risk for infection, fruits and vegetables need to be washed and all bruised sections removed
+- Since patients on treatment have a higher risk for infection, fruitsand vegetables need to be washed (especially important during the coronavirus) and all bruised sections removed

 - Be careful with fruits that grow on vines because mold and bacteria can collect around the stem and cause infection